matsjo66/nibe1130ddump/README.md

 (v = verified - Please add your model to the list of verified heat pumps)

-Current functionality:
+## Current functionality:

   - Data collection over RS485 serial bus
   - Posting of data to HTTP REST service over Wifi using ESPN8266
   - Currently configured for logstash HTTP Input module (https://www.elastic.co/guide/en/logstash/current/plugins-inputs-http.html)

-In the Roadmap:
+## Roadmap:

   - Elasticsearch Dashboard for visualization (in progress).
   - Usage of AI / Machine learning for heat pump optimization and  management.
-  - Figure out and implement the Nibe Command structure so pump can be managed prgrammatically.
+  - Figure out and implement the Nibe Command structure so heat pump can be managed prgrammatically.

-Requirements:
+## Requirements:

  - Arduino ATmega2560 (or any Arduino compatible board with support for two or more programmable serial ports).
  - ESP2866 Wifi shield for Arduino